 Our main support has been for the work of ICID, our partner organization in Nagpur.
 We are currently supporting three projects:

-The Number of children as YJ is smaller this year than last due to movement restrictions in India.
-Some of the boys have had COVID but nine luckily have required hospitalization.
+The number of children as YJ is smaller this year than last due to movement restrictions in India.
+Some of the boys have had COVID but none luckily have required hospitalization.
 Many of the staff have had COVID also.

 A core group of sponsors have been providing financial support since the inception of the program in 2009 and it is our aim to increase the number who maintain their sponsorship.
 We believe a key to this is providing regular information to sponsors about the children at YJ.
 To this end, sponsors have received regular news from ICID, and Christmas cards.
-Thanks goes and Danielle Nicholas and Rob Shepherd for promoting and managing the Child Sponsorship program as it is an important source of reliable funding for Yuva Jyothi.
+Thanks goes to Rob Shepherd for promoting and managing the Child Sponsorship program as it is an important source of reliable funding for Yuva Jyothi.
 Increasing costs in India have seen 3 tiers of sponsorship implemented- gold, silver and bronze and improved communication with Sponsors has meant greater income generated from Sponsorship.
 D2D has had to purchase credit card facilities.
-We mow use ‘Square and only 6 sponsors have chosen to pay via credit card with the rest doing direct bank transfer.
-This saves time and also credit card fees.
+We now use ‘Square’ and only 7 sponsors have chosen to pay via credit card with the rest doing direct bank transfer.
+This saves time and credit card fees.

-D2D has been funding the Urja Project since September 2019.
+D2D has been funding the Urja project since September 2019.
 In 2020 we received a request from ICID to suspend the project for 12 months as COVID had forced the closure of training centres and other activities associated with the project.
-Payments have resumed n 2021 and will cease in September 2023.
+Payments have resumed in 2021 and will cease in September 2023.

 We are fortunate to be partnering with ICID which complies with the high level of accountability for funding we provide.

-GIN Bottling- 500 bottles of Premium Gin were ordered from Prohibition Gin. to be sold at $99 each with a $29 per bottle profit to D2D.
-At the time of writing, Costs have been covered and we look forward to continued sales over the next 12 months.
+GIN Bottling- 600 bottles of premium gin were ordered from Prohibition Gin. to be sold at $99 each with a $29 per bottle profit to D2D.
+At the time of writing costs have been covered and we look forward to continued sales over the next 12 months.

-Tea towels: Helen Barnard has taken the lead in organising the production and sale od D2D tea towels that feature a WORLIE design that the Yuva Jyothi child favour.
+Tea towels: Helen Barnard took the lead in organising the production and sale of D2D tea towels that feature a WORLIE design that the Yuva Jyothi child favour.
 Unfortunately, Helen resigned from the Committee in April 2022 due to personal reasons and

 Face book & Instagram